2024 LRF Public Policy Agenda

-The Lymphoma Research Foundation (LRF) recognizes that engagement in public policy is critical to achieving its mission, to eradicate lymphoma and serve those touched by this disease.
-Toward that end, the Foundation is committed to advocating on behalf of the entire lymphoma community in support of this mission, working collaboratively with policymakers, the medical community, patient advocates and other stakeholders to advance those efforts that will improve the lives of people with lymphoma.
+The Lymphoma Research Foundation (LRF) recognizes that engagement in public policy is critical to achieving its mission to eradicate lymphoma and serve those touched by this disease.
+The Foundation is committed to advocating on behalf of the entire lymphoma community in support of this mission, working collaboratively with policymakers, regulators, the medical community, patient advocates and other stakeholders to advance efforts that will improve the lives of people with lymphoma.

-The Foundation and its network of thousands of grassroots advocates across the United States support policy measures which will increase federal funding for lymphoma research and education, to ensure patient access to high quality cancer care.
-As an extension of these efforts, LRF seeks the integration of the lymphoma community’s perspective throughout the policymaking process and urges that lymphoma patients, survivors and their loved ones be appointed to relevant federal panels, committees and commissions.
+The Foundation supports policy measures which will increase federal funding for lymphoma research and ensure patient access to high quality cancer care and improved anti-cancer treatments.
+As an extension of these efforts, LRF seeks the integration of the lymphoma community’s perspective throughout the policymaking process and urges that lymphoma patients, survivors and their loved ones be appointed to relevant federal panels, committees, and commissions.

 Supporting Lymphoma Research

-The Lymphoma Research Foundation supports increasing federal investment in lymphoma research and funding for agencies like the U.S. Food and Drug Administration so that new lymphoma treatments can become available to patients faster.
+The Lymphoma Research Foundation supports increasing federal investment in lymphoma research and drug development.
 These efforts include:

-- Continued support for the Food and Drug Administration, including the Oncology Center of Excellence, to ensure efficient review of new cancer therapies and integration of the patient voice in drug development and review activities.
+- Increased funding for the Food and Drug Administration, to ensure efficient review of new cancer therapies and integration of the patient voice in drug development and review activities.

 - Increased support for research and regulations that aid in the development of new therapies for rare lymphoma subtypes and underserved patient populations.